dingodoppelt/drumgizmo/plugin/README_VST.txt

 should now show up as a VST Instrument.

 == How to use it ==
-1. Load the plugin as a VST Instrument.
+1. Load the plugin as a VST Instrument
+    (In Cubase, load it as a "Rack Instrument").
 2. Now create a midi track to use with the plugin.
 2a.
-(Optional) Choose “GM map” to use with the midi track.
+(Optional) Choose “GM drum map” to use with the midi track.
 3. Select DrumGizmo as midi output for the track.
 4. Now open up the DrumGizmo VST interface.
-5. Load a drumkit by clicking on the "Load kit..." button and browse for the drumkit xml file.
+5. Load a drumkit by clicking on the "Browse..." button and browse for the drumkit xml file.
 (Example: “C:\drumkit\drumkit.xml”).
-    When the “led” to the right of the line edit turns green, it means that the drumkit has succesfully begun loading in the background.
+    You can follow the loading progress on the green bar.
 It might take a while before all drums are loaded, so be patient.
-8. Now click on the “Load map...” button and browse for the midimap xml file.
+8. Load a midimap by clicking the “Browse...” button and browse for the midimap xml file.
 (Example: “C:\drumkit\midimap.xml”).
-When the “led” to the right of the line edit turns green, it means that the midimap has been loaded succesfully.
+You can follow the progress on the green bar (this will load almost instantly).

-NOTE: DrumGizmo currently uses 16 channels of output, which should be mapped manually in your software, just like you would do with any other plugin.
+NOTE: DrumGizmo uses several audio output channels, which should be mapped manually in your software, just like you would do with any other plugin.
 We can't describe this step since it varies depending on your software.
+But keep in mind that if you do not map these channels, you will most likely only hear the output of one of the ambience microphones and it will sound really bad.
+So please take your time to get these mappings set up!

 Now plot some midi notes, and play them.
 You should hear the sound of the DrumGizmo drumkit coming from your speakers.
 Keep in mind that the drumkit needs to load fully before everything will play as expected.
-So be patient...!

 == More info ==
 If you have suggestions, bugs or comments, feel free to visit http://www.drumgizmo.org or visit the official DrumGizmo irc channel at
 #drumgizmo on the freenode network.

-== Known problems ==
-*   On Win7 64bit with 32bit Cubase you might have to install the dll in "c:\Program Files(x86)\Steinberg\VSTPlugins" instead of
-    "c:\Program Files(x86)\Steinberg\Cubase Studio 5\VSTPlugins".

 Have fun!
 // The Drumgizmo Team